 This can help lower the amount of self-employment taxes that are owed.

-If you use your car for business purposes, you may be able to write it off on your taxes.
+If you use your car for business purposes, you can write it off on your taxes.

-- You can only deduct the percentage of the car expenses that have to do with business use.
+- You can only deduct the percentage of the car expenses related to business use

 To write off a car on your taxes, you must keep track of the number of miles driven for business purposes each year.